wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

 import PropTypes from 'prop-types';
 import Col from 'react-bootstrap/Col';
 import Form from 'react-bootstrap/Form';
-import Modal from 'react-bootstrap/Modal';
 import Button from 'react-bootstrap/Button';

 import request from '../../utilities/api-request';
-import { categoryPropType } from '../../utilities/prop-types';
+import { categoryType } from '../../utilities/prop-types';
 import CheeseCategorySelector from "./CheeseCategorySelector";

-const shouldDisable(formFields) {
+const shouldDisable = formFields => {
-  // TODO: implement
+  // TODO: implement the utility
 }

 // we write the initial state object externally